Venture Capital – Best MBA Programs for a Career in Venture Capital

 Here’s what we want to stress about wanting a career in social impact: Open your mind and heart to jobs that have a social impact and are hiding in plain sight.
 What impact do you want to make?
 How do you want to make the world a better place?
 And what are ALL of the avenues that you could pursue to make that impact?

-- If you want to reduce food waste, you could work in operations for a restaurant chain, a grocery store, or another company aligned to that
+- If you want to reduce food waste, you could work in operations for a restaurant chain, a grocery store, or another company aligned with that

 - If you want to improve global well-being, you could work for a pharmaceutical company focused on developing affordable medicines for curable